jramkiss/jramkiss.github.io/_posts/drafts/_2021-06-18-approximate-bayesian-computing.md

 - What problem does conditional density estimation solve?
 And why do we need it?
 - What are some ways of estimating conditional densities?

-### Questions

-- In what situations are likelihoods computationally intractable?
-How could a likelihood be computationally intractable but the model could be easy to sample from?
-I **really** don't understand this.
-Isn't sampling from the `model` the same as sampling from the likelihood?
-- Is approximate bayesian computation the same as approximate bayesian inference?
-It seems like ABC is a sub-field of approximate inference
-- What does `explicit likelihood` mean?
-I see this all over the literature.
-Does it just mean we don't have a analytic likelihood that we can write down?
-- What is an example of a nuisance parameter?
-Is the hierarchical parameter an example of this?

 ## Annotated Bib